-- Storing the Video Upload to YouTube - The video should be stored so it has a URL address that the user and/or team member(s) can access.
+- Editing Video Down in Size to a Key Segment - The user needs to upload only the segment of the video they wish to observe and analyze.
+For example, perhaps the user captured 45 minutes of footage but only wants to view and comment on the 20-minute lab activity segment.
+Therefore, the user should edit the video to cut out everything but the desired portion and then upload the video to the user's YouTube Channel or other means of storage where team members can get access. - Storing the Video Upload to YouTube - The video should be stored so it has a URL address that the user and/or team member(s) can access.
 SMT suggests a YouTube Channel for such purposes unless the school district or institution has its own server that is accessible and won't block users from accessing the video.
-When uploading the video to YouTube, it is important to do the following: - Choose the toggle for an unlisted video do not select private or public. - Videos should not be listed for public consumption due to privacy laws regarding children.
+Or, video can be stored on SMT's secure cloud storage.
+The various options are present when creating a New Observation. - When uploading the video to YouTube, it is important to do the following: - Choose the toggle for an unlisted video do not select private or public. - Videos should not be listed for public consumption due to privacy laws regarding children.
 In addition, if it is listed as "private," other team members will not be able to view the video as SMT will not be able to access the video. - As an "unlisted" video (without adding tags or keywords and with a title that is non-descript), the video should be accessible only to the team members. - After initiating uploading the video to YouTube, the owner must toggle some choices.
-Toggle on the following: - Toggle "No, it's not made for kids" so the circle is dark, then, click SHOW MORE which presents more options.
+Toggle on the following:

+Toggle "No, it's not made for kids" so the circle is dark, then, click SHOW MORE which presents more options.